Tony Little

-Tony Little (born September 16, 1956) is an American television fitness personality and businessman, who is best known for his fitness infomercial products.
+Anthony Little (born September 16, 1956) is an American television fitness personality and businessman, who is best known for his fitness infomercial products.

 Little is a certified personal trainer and identifies himself as "America's Personal Trainer".
-The Florida Times-Union, of Jacksonville, describes him as being known for his "booming-voice enthusiasm" and long blond ponytail.
-Little is known for his use of the catchphrase "You can do it!"
+The Florida Times-Union described him as being known for his "booming-voice enthusiasm" and long blond ponytail.
+Little is known for his use of the catchphrase he trademarked, "You can do it!"

 Biography

 Personal life

 As a child, Little and his mother were abandoned by his father, and he was raised by his mother in Fremont, Ohio.
-As an adult, he moved to Tampa, Florida to advance his personal fitness career.
+As an adult, he moved to St. Petersburg, Florida, to advance his personal fitness career.
 In 2009, Little married fitness model Melissa Hall.
 She delivered their twin sons, Cody and Chase, in Tampa on November 23, 2009.
-Little has two children from a prior relationship, daughter Tara (born ca. 1987) and son Trent (born ca. 1988).
+Little has two children from a prior marriage with Tracy Felix: daughter Tara (born ca. 1987) and son Trent (born ca. 1988).
 Little describes himself as an avid collector of antiques, classic cars, and obscure species of livestock.
-In 2022 Little was re-married to Michelle Lopresti.
+In 2022, Little was remarried to Michelle Lopresti.

+Career

 Little is a former Mr. Florida and Mr. Junior America bodybuilding champion.
-In 1983, while training for the NPC USA Championships, he was involved in a car accident and suffered numerous physical injuries.
+In 1983, while training for the National Physique Committee USA Championships, he was involved in a car accident and suffered numerous physical injuries.
 He had two herniated discs, a knee dislocation, a cracked vertebra, and lacerations.
 He recovered enough to compete in the event and finished fifth place as a middleweight competitor.

 During his recovery, Little began developing exercise programs and became successful in the fitness industry.
-His book One on One with Tony Little: The Complete 28-Day Body Sculpting And Weight Loss Program has sold thousands of copies.
-His fitness videos have won 14 Platinum Awards, 9 gold video awards, and over 47 million customers.
-His products are sold by retailers worldwide, including HSN and QVC.
-His most notable product is the Gazelle which was co-created by Little, colleague Harper Williams, and Fitness Quest.
+His products are sold by retailers worldwide, including Home Shopping Network and QVC.
+His most notable product, the Gazelle, was co-created by Little, colleague Harper Williams, and Fitness Quest.